-Scope of the RED
+Sop of the RED

 - Broadcast radio and TV receivers are within the scope of the RED

-- Clear obligations for manufacturers, importers and distributors
+- Clear obligations for manufacturers, importers and distributors have been introduces

 - In the case of re-branding, the owner of the appearing brand undertakes all responsibilities of the original manufacturer.
 The same applies if an economic operator modifies radio equipment in such a way that compliance with this Directive may be affected.

-- Equipment instructions, in the case of radio equipment intentionally emitting radio waves, shall include the information about the frequency band(s) and the maximum radio-frequency power transmitted in the frequency band(s) in which the radio equipment operates
+- Equipment instructions, in the case of radio equipment intentionally emitting radio waves, shall include information about the frequency band(s) and the maximum radio-frequency power transmitted in the frequency band(s) in which the radio equipment operates

 - Instructions shall include, where applicable, a description of accessories and components, including software, which allow the radio equipment to operate as intended